-FIGURE 13, provided on page 17 of the insert, shows an algorithm represented in pseudo-code.
+FIGURE 13, provided on pages 18 and 19 of the insert, shows an algorithm represented in pseudo-code.
 A developer wants to check the algorithm works correctly.

-• Line numbers are included but are not part of the algorithm.
+Line numbers are included but are not part of the algorithm.

 On the opposite page, complete the trace table for the algorithm shown in FIGURE 13.